Turtle heads to NJ after stop in Fire Island

 Munchkin was near death when found on Nov.
 21 on a Cape Cod beach.
 Loggerheads can strand themselves on New England beaches when they are ill or injured, experts say, and can succumb to hypothermia — called cold-stunning — if they do not reach warm waters before winter sets in.

 Protected in the United States as a threatened species, which means they likely will become endangered, loggerheads can swim from Newfoundland to Argentina, experts say.
-Their survival is imperiled by a host of problems: longline fishing, shrimp trawling, pollution, coastal lighting and development, and nest predation, according to the Sea Turtle Conservancy, a nonprofit.
+Their survival is imperiled by a host of problems: longline fishing, shrimp trawling, pollution, coastal lighting and development, and nest predation, according to the Sea Turtle Conservancy, a nonprofit based in Gainesville, Florida.

 Munchkin was found in Wellfleet, known for its towering dunes.
 She weighed 301 pounds at the time.